 That is the desire of Aboriginal and Torres Strait Islander groups to protect and nurture the stories that sustain their connection to Country and to ensure their children grow up strong in their culture.

 All other issues in relation to interpretation projects in this space run a distant second to this central premise.

 comment from a community elder at Ballina in 2016 regarding the installation of signage at East Ballina Aboriginal Place - the location of a massacre of Aboriginal People in the late 1850s.

-The opening of the Ballina Aboriginal Cultural Ways project in February 2017 represented the remarkable culmination of a decade's work on the part of the local Aboriginal community working in conjunction with Ballina Shire Council to find a culturally acceptable means of communicating the tragedy of the 1850s massacre at the East Ballina Aboriginal Place while celebrating the strength and diversity of present day Aboriginal connections to Country.
+The opening of the Ballina Aboriginal Cultural Ways project in February 2017 represented the remarkable culmination of a decade's work on the part of the local Aboriginal community working in conjunction with Ballina Shire Council to find a culturally acceptable means of communicating the tragedy of the 1850s massacre at the East Ballina Aboriginal Place while celebrating the strength and diversity of present day First Nations Peoples' connections to Country.

 The catalyst for the solution came with the development of the Coastal Recreational Path through the Aboriginal Place connecting East Ballina with Lennox Head some 10km to the north.
 This project formed part of the the stage 1 roll out of the path's construction.
 It received notable innovative input and support from the Council engineering team involved in the path's construction.